Royal William Victualling Yard: The buildings

 Although purpose built in 1832, it was never actually equipped as a brewhouse since emerging technology was allowing large quantities of fresh water to be carried at sea, eliminating the need for the beer rations.
 (A shed was later built to store ships water tanks within the Brewhouse courtyard, where they had been stored from as early as 1840.)
 The building itself stood empty until 1885, when the west wing was converted into a new slaughterhouse, with cattle lairs, a meat store and a vegetable store; at the same time the east wing functioned as a rum store and the central engine house was repurposed to provide hydraulic power to the Yard's many cranes.
 Later, for much of the 20th century, the Brewhouse housed a torpedo workshop.

-The subject of an award-winning conversion, this building has 78 apartments, together with ground floor commercial space for exhibitions, cafés and restaurants.
+This building has 78 apartments, together with ground floor commercial space for exhibitions, cafés and restaurants.